unibo-spe/spe-slides/content/02-kotlin/_index.md

 * `==` calls `equals`
 * Java's stack variable comparison (`==`) is Kotlin's `===`

-Kotlin does not suffer of Scala's equality issues
-(no automatic conversion of types)
+Kotlin does not suffer from Scala's equality issues (no automatic conversion of types)

 ```scala